BwithE/docker-builds/README.md

 ** FOR TRAINING PURPOSES ONLY **

-You will be able to automate the Docker install if you don't have it, and automate creating containers to analyze with nmap.
+We will be able to create Docker containers to analyze with nmap.

-So far, I've only got apache running on the clients, but will update as needed, or requested.
+So far, I've only got apache running on the clients, but I will update as needed, or requested.

-Based on the user input, the script will create a variable amount of containers, all running on different ports.
+Based on the user input, the script will create a variable amount of containers (based off user input), all running on different ports.

-The ports range from 1000-10000.
+The current port ranges are from 1000-10000.
 If you desire a different range, you can modify the ```dockerbuild.sh```.

 # Hands on keyboards
 2. We need to copy down the scripts.